divio/divio-cloud-docs/introduction/includes/02-create-project-2.rst

 Open the Test environment website
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have successfully deployed the Test environment, the Control Panel will indicate a *Last deployment successful
+Once you have successfully deployed the Test environment, the Control Panel will indicate this in the interface:

+    Last deployment successful at ...

-at ...* message, and the project URL in the Test environment pane will display as a link, for example
+and the project URL in the Test environment pane will display as a link, for example
 ``https://tutorial-project-stage.us.aldryn.io``.
-Open the link to access the project.
+Select the link to access the project.